-The capital of Finland is a mid sized city, that comes into its own during the summer months.
+The capital of Finland is a mid sized city, which usually gets a thick snow cover just before the HLO weekend.
 With a large number of sights packed into the city core, you won’t run out of things to do, should you choose to stay for a few days extra.
-The city also has a rather lively night life, especially during summer weekends.
+The city also has a rather lively nightlife.
 Check these tips to get the most out of your stay.

 Suomenlinna.
 The fortress islands of Suomenlinna (Sveaborg in Swedish) were built during the Swedish period, in the mid-1700’s, as part of a line of defensive outposts along the southern coast of Finland.
 Suomenlinna is a highly popular place for picnics or a nice day out in the summer.

 The islands have several museums, such as the only surviving Finnish submarine.
 You can also find restaurants and cafés dotted around the islands, among them the Suomenlinna Brewery.
 There is also a beach, so you may consider going for a swim if the weather is nice.

 There is a ferry service to and from Suomenlinna from the Market Square.
 The ferry is part of the municipal transport system.